tonyhieu/college-notes/_posts/2022-09-25-ics6b-reading.md

 - ![Screen Shot 2022-09-25 at 1 58 38 PM](https://user-images.githubusercontent.com/54915685/192165376-5f776dde-786b-42c5-95ec-0d0331e5bd87.png)
     - Truth tables will contain 2<sup>n</sup> rows for n variables(2 options for each variable)
-    - Rightmost variable is filled in with TFTF..., leftmost is filled in with TTFF...; T and F alternates based on column number where rightmost column = 1
+    - Rightmost variable is filled in with TFTF..., leftmost is filled in with TTFF...; T and F alternates based on 2<sup>column number</sup> where rightmost column = 1

 - Example of a truth table with intermediate steps: ![Screen Shot 2022-09-25 at 2 01 01 PM](https://user-images.githubusercontent.com/54915685/192165478-8ccceeaf-9062-4ea6-bee1-c0e8754272ce.png)